metaslim/kogan/README.md

 enter "bundle install" in terminal to install dependencies

 ## Tests
 run "rspec" in terminal, this will run all tests.
-The http response has been cached to VCR, so no Internet needed, except for testing the rest-client.
+The http response has been cached to VCR, so no Internet are needed, except for testing the rest-client.

 ## How to run the app
 ruby application.rb